Podsmreka pri Višnji Gori: Podsmreka Castle

 Podsmreka castle (Schloß Smreck) is a 16th-century manor house that stands east of the settlement between the A2 motorway and a gravel pit.

 Among its former owners were the Paradaiser, Blagay, Lamberg, and Lichtenberg noble families.
-Later the manor was owned by the "Barons" of Roschütz, the family involved in a late 19th-century scandal in Carniola, when it was revealed that the patriarch, Baron Filip Roschütz was not a nobleman at all.
+Later the manor was owned by the "Barons" of Roschütz, a family involved in a late 19th-century scandal in Carniola, when it was revealed that the patriarch, Baron Filip Roschütz was not a nobleman at all.
 He had invented both his title and his ancestry, which was a criminal act in the Habsburg empire.
 His son Emil Roschütz (later Emil Ravenegg), a renowned apiarist, played an important role in establishing and promoting beekeeping in Carniola.

 The manor complex was built in an unusual E-shape, with five wings partly surrounding two quadrangles.
-The western half of the complex contains the luxurious living quarters.
+The western half of the complex contained the luxurious living quarters.
 Remains of Renaissance arcades are visible in the quad-facing wall of the south wing.
-The eastern half of the complex is much more utilitarian, consisting of stables and various outbuildings.
+The eastern half of the complex was much more utilitarian, consisting of stables and various outbuildings.
 There is a stone well dated to 1799 in the imposing western courtyard.
 A concrete wall separates the two courtyards from the access road.